risk3sixty/ecs-exec/README.md

-# Hello world javascript action
+# AWS ECS Exec with Nodejs

 This executes a given command in the specified ECS Fargate Service.
 It assumes that all tasks within a service are the same, and it doesn't matter which task the command runs on.
 We use it to perform database migrations.